wjd345/Scramble-2.0/README.md

 will write unit tests as creating new classes to ensure functionality.

 07/10/2017: Still Working...\n
 Changed to have a simple socket server...nothing too crazy with this re-make.
-Workin with game engine to make sure logic is working properly.
+Working with game engine to make sure logic is working properly.